 If you’re wondering where you can maybe cash in on these earned royalties, then check these out.

-…especially with ones that have American flags decorating the walls.
-Dive bars aren’t usually a franchised company and commonly have that homey feeling that treats its customers more personally.
-What better way to be rewarded than a cold beer on the house?
+Dive bars, especially those with American flags decorating the walls, are typically not franchised companies and often have a homey feel.
+These American institutions treat their customers more personally.
+What better way to be rewarded than with a cold beer on the house?

 2. Mom and Pop Shops

-You know the businesses that greet you as soon as you walk in and are usually family run, right?
-With roughly 28 million small businesses located throughout the U.S., and making up approximately 44 percent of the nation’s payroll small businesses thrive on repeat local business.
+You know the businesses that greet you as soon as you walk in and are usually family-run, right?
+With roughly 28 million small businesses located throughout the United States, and making up approximately 44 percent of the nation’s payroll, small businesses thrive on repeat local business.

-With 22 million veterans that still call America home, keeping us happy and returning is big business for those little shops.
+With 22 million veterans still calling America home, keeping them happy and returning is big business for those small shops.
+If they offer a discount, be sure to pull out the veteran card.

 3. The Police

-No one is saying to use this as your only line of defense if you catch a case, but it couldn’t hurt.
+No one is suggesting that you use this as your only line of defense if you catch a case, but it couldn’t hurt.
 A lot of policemen patrolling the streets are veterans themselves, so finding a little common ground could humanize you in their eyes.

 4. Employers

 Plaster the fact that you served on your resume.
-Add in all the juicy key words like leadership, dedication and goal orientated.
-You may not have earned the Medal of Honor, but most civilians think having a National Defense ribbon and a Global War on Terrorism sounds pretty badass.
+Be sure to include all the juicy key terms like “leadership,” “dedication,” and “goal-oriented.”
+You may not have earned the Medal of Honor, but most civilians think having a National Defense Medal and a Global War on Terrorism Service Medal sounds pretty badass.

 5. Strip Clubs